The following article is an excerpt from "A Book of Bible Study"

 If and when this calling of God occurs in an individual’s life, they are regenerated; they have been born again.
 Their being born again does not come about as a result of their own decision made when they are still dead in their sins, or still in the flesh, because as Jesus said: “the flesh profits nothing”.
 Man’s salvation comes about by the sovereign choice and effectual calling of God.

-All men will remain hostile toward God unless and until they are called by Him to faith in Christ, just as was the case with Saul right up until the moment of his conversion on the Damascus Road.
+All men will remain hostile toward God unless and until they are called by Him to faith in Christ, just as was the case with Saul of Tarsus right up until the moment of his conversion on the Damascus Road.
 The Scriptures teach us that man’s depravity is total.
 Since man in his unregenerate state is hostile toward God and unable to seek Him, then God must seek men and Himself bring them to faith, if any are to be saved.

 In his letter to the Romans, Paul wrote: “For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.”
 (Romans 8:29-30).